int128/create-ecr-repository-action/README.md

           repository: hello-world
           lifecycle-policy: config/lifecycle-policy.json
 ```

+If the repository exists, this action just puts the lifecycle policy.

+### Full example

 Here is a full example to build an image and put it into an ECR repository: